MicrosoftDocs/mixed-reality/mixed-reality-docs/quick-start-basic.md

 :::row:::
     :::column:::
         **[What is a hologram?](hologram.md)**<br>
-        HoloLens lets you create holograms, objects made of light and sound that appear in the world around you, just as if they were real objects.
+        Holograms are objects made of light and sound that appear in the world around you, just as if they were real objects.
 Holograms respond to your gaze, gestures and voice commands, and can interact with real-world surfaces around you.
 With holograms, you can create digital objects that are part of your world.
     :::column-end:::
     :::column:::
         ![What is a hologram?](images/Whatisahologram.jpg)